cosmos/sdk-tutorials/interchain-exchange/tutorial/00-tutorial.md

   priceDenom: vcx
 ```

-The author of the sell order successfuly exchanged 5 mcx and recived 25 vcx vouchers.
+The author of the sell order successfuly exchanged 5 `marscoin` and received 25 `venuscoin` vouchers.
 The other 5mcx created a sell order.

 ```yml
 # Source blockchain